Advice

 Begin by assessing the total number of guests, and how you might accommodate them overnight.
 Beds are ideal, but most people will understand if they’re relegated to an air mattress or couch for the visit.
 Offer an assortment of blankets and pillows so they can be as comfortable as possible.

+If you have space, you can also put out tissues, a table lamp and a small tray or bowl where guests can store their wallet, keys and other personal items.
 While many people now use their cell phones as their alarm, you can also provide an easily programmable travel alarm clock on a small side table.
-Last, put out a small tray or bowl where guests can store their wallet, keys and other personal items.

 If you want to go the extra mile to make your guests feel special, consider adding a welcome basket to each room.
 This assortment could include some or all of the following: